-CCD uses the Free Application for Federal Student Aid (FAFSA) to determine a student's eligibility for all forms of student financial aid, including grants, scholarships, work study, and loans.
+CCD uses the Free Application for Federal Student Aid (FAFSA) to determine a student's eligibility for all forms of student financial aid, including grants, scholarships, work-study, and loans.
 Some student financial aid awards are based on limited funding and are awarded on a first-come, first-served basis.
-For this reason, CCD encourages students to apply early each year (by April 15).
+For this reason, CCD encourages students to apply early each year.
+The FAFSA is available at www.FAFSA.gov each year on October 1 for the following fall, spring, and summer semesters.